giovannigarifo/bigdata/README.md

 * Compile the MapReduce Application obtaining the jar file.

-In Intellij IDEA, go to File->Project Strcture-> Artifacts -> generate artifacts, select as main class the Driver.
+In Intellij IDEA, go to File->Project Structure-> Artifacts -> generate artifacts, select as main class the Driver.

 * scp the jar file to the gateway using: `scp <idea-project-folder>/out/artifacts/main_jar/main.jar s241915@bigdatalab.polito.it:/home/bigdata-01QYD/s241915/`